Restaurant Waitlist Management: Best Practices for 2026

 Brief staff on peak hour roles

-Configure your waiting list system for the shift
+Configure your waitlist system for the shift

 Take two minutes to check that devices are charged, notification settings are correct, and wait time estimates reflect today's staffing levels.
 If you're short a server or expecting a large party, adjust the system accordingly.
 This quick check prevents mid-rush troubleshooting when you can least afford it.